 After a fantastic dinner at Le Bouchon Gourmand, I conked out and slept like a baby.

 Travel Wardrobe “Wild Cards”

 In yesterday’s post, I mentioned a couple of swaps I made on our way out the door.
 Here are the two “wild cards” I selected, based on a weather forecast that was looking warmer overall by the day.
-Above, I decided to add another linen blend shirt.
-This one has a fun gold pineapple print.
+Above, I decided to add another linen blend shirt (similar).
 The pants are a new addition to my wardrobe.
-They’re linen and…not black!
+They’re linen and…not black (similar)!
 They’re cropped and a bit wider than my other pairs, but still work with most of the tops.
-(Plus here.)
+(Plus options here.)

 I need to wrap this up so we can pack up and hit the road.
 More soon!!